Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 MITM certificate errors if the CA cert is missing

 Locked out?
-If you get locked out of pfSense with a TLS error, you may have to disable Remote Cert Checks as the pfSense web configurator uses a self-signed certificate.
-Or else, you can bypass the proxy for the pfSense UI under Bypass Proxy for These Destination IPs with pfsense; pfsense.localdomain.
+If you get locked out of pfSense with a TLS error, you may have to disable Remote Cert Checks, as the pfSense web configurator uses a self-signed certificate.
+Alternatively, you can bypass the proxy for the pfSense UI under Bypass Proxy for These Destination IPs with pfsense; pfsense.localdomain.

 Top ↩